liquinlab/elm-smile/docs/experimentdesign.md

 Trials are different than Views because they often repeat the same basic structure many times (analogous to the difference between a 'slide' and a 'build step' in a Keynote/Powerpoint presentation).
-Smile provides several features for [stepping views through a series of states](/steps).
-We introduce the concept of a steps and how to programmatically advance through a sequence of steps within a particular View.
-The same concept is also used to add sequential build to any type of view (e.g., a sequence of instructions or a multi-part form).
-Critically by using the built-in <SmileText/> stepped Views feature if a participant refreshes the page or loses internet connection, they can pick up where they left off.
+Smile provides several features for [stepping views through a series of trials](/steps).
+We introduce the concept of a "step" and how to programmatically advance through a sequence of steps within a particular View.
+The same concept is also used to add sequential steps to any type of view (e.g., a sequence of instructions or a multi-part form).
+Critically, by using the built-in <SmileText/> "stepped Views" feature, if a participant refreshes the page or loses internet connection, they can pick up where they left off.

 <img src="/images/steps.png" width="600" alt="steps example" style="margin: auto;">